 Note: Once a child is enrolled, each parent will receive a curriculum packet from your teacher which details all lesson plans, activities and events month-by-month.
 A packet is provided for both the school-year and for the summer sessions.
 Click here to view a sample of the Preschool through Kindergarten schedule .

 Mary, Star of the Sea’s Preschool and Kindergarten classes include children from ages three to six years of age.
 The practice of educating children in mixed-age groups in childhood education has a long history and follows natural family units at home which typically have children of different ages (vs. all children of the same age).
 In a class of children of several ages, there will be a wider range of competencies manifested, and greater opportunities for group members to match, complement or supplement the participant’s own needs and styles.
-Often, older children enjoy mentoring younger children and younger children look up to and imitate their older peers.
-Click here to view a copy of Mixed Age Groups in Early Childhood Education by Demetra Evangelou (PDF format).
+Often, older children enjoy mentoring younger children and younger children look up to and follow their older peers.
+However, each age group has specific learning “benchmarks” or standards that are age-appropriate and also allows for an individualized learning program.
+Our purpose is to educate the whole child: spiritually, personally, emotionally, physically and intellectually.